ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/faq/what-is-a-collection.markdown

 ###Studio

 Probably the first time you encounter the collection will be accessing the studio.
 Then you will see that, for example, the `Order` entity that you have just stored is visible under
 `Orders` collection (by default the client pluralizes the collection name based on the type name).
-But how does it happen that the virtual contept of the collections is visualized in the studio.
+But how does it happen that the virtual concept of the collections is visualized in the studio.
 The answer is that each RavenDB database has the built-in [`Raven/DocumentsByEntityName`](../../indexes/indexing-basics#default-index) index, which allows to query the database to retrieve only  documents from the specified collection.
 This way the studio can group the documents into the collections.